sjm42/net-serial-console-rs/README.md

 You should probably use this only over ssh connections with tcp port forwarding and limit the console server listening only on localhost.

-This programm was initially made just for learning Rust.
-It is a kind of slightly improved re-implementation of old code written in Python.
+This program was initially written just for learning Rust.
+It is kind of slightly improved re-implementation of old code written in Python.

 ```